 Aperian Global provides both differentiated and common solutions for Chinese and foreign companies.
 For example, we have provided programs and consultative projects to Western MNCs.
 These programs include Developing Global Leaders, Global Team Collaboration, Diversity and Inclusion, and many more.
 For Chinese companies, we have designed Developing Chinese Global Talent programs, Global M&A Cultural Integration programs, and others.

 Other solutions, for example, GlobeSmart and country-specific cross-cultural programs, are commonly needed by both Chinese and foreign companies.
-Aperian Global also provides online assessments including the Intercultural Effectiveness Scale (IES), GlobeSmart Teaming Assessment (GTA), Inclusive Behaviors Inventory (IBI), and more.
+Aperian Global also provides online assessments including the GlobeSmart Teaming Assessment (GTA) and the Inclusive Behaviors Inventory (IBI).

 One successful example is the Global Leadership Development program designed for Chinese and Asian future leaders in Western MNCs.
 As a fully customized program that includes blended learning, assessments, mentoring, and action learning assignments, it has supported Chinese and APAC middle to senior-level managers working in global companies across the automotive, pharmaceutical, electronic, and consumer product industries, helping them become global leaders in their respective organizations.